Tetrahydrocannabinolic acid: Chemistry

 In the past THCA was thought to be formed in plants by cyclization of cannabidiolic acid but due to studies in the late 1990s it became apparent that its precursor is cannabigerolic acid, which goes through oxidocyclization through the actions of the enzyme THCA-synthase.

-It is unstable, and slowly decarboxylates into THC during storage, and the THC itself slowly degrades to CBN, found with potential immunosuppressive and anti-inflammatory activities.
+It is unstable, and slowly decarboxylates into THC during storage, and the THC itself slowly degrades to CBN, which has potential immunosuppressive and anti-inflammatory activities.
 When heated or burned, as when cannabis is smoked or included in baked goods, the decarboxylation is rapid but not complete; THCA is detectable in people who smoke or otherwise consume cannabis.

 Legal status

 THCA is not scheduled by the United Nations' Convention on Psychotropic Substances.

 United States

+Hemp-derived THCA is prevalent and explicitly unscheduled under the Controlled Substances Act's definition that legalizes all cannabis with less than 0.3% delta-9 tetrahydrocannabinol concentration.
 THCA is not scheduled at the federal level in the United States, but it is possible that THCA could legally be considered an analog of THC and sales or possession could potentially be prosecuted under the Federal Analogue Act.
 In practice, because THCA spontaneously decarboxylates to form THC, no real sample of purified THCA will be completely free of THC.
 Thus, any laboratory analysis of THCA using any technique involving significant heat will generate THC in the handling and analytical process.
+Further, both the Farm Bill and the USDA specify that analytical testing of samples for total THC must use "post-decarboxylation or other similarly reliable methods".

+Despite the marketing of THCa flower and products as being lawful hemp under the 2018 farm bill, many arrests and raids have happened as a result of the retail sale of these products in locales with strict anti-marijuana laws.
+The Colorado Attorney General's Office has sued at least two businesses for the sale of THCa products with more than .3% delta-9 THC, as well as mislabeling, and toxic compounds found in some products by one company.
+One notable arrest in Charlotte, NC, resulted in a woman being beaten and arrested for smoking a pre-roll sold as lawful THCa hemp at a local retailer.
+Charges for marijuana possession were later dropped and the officer involved was suspended for excessive force.
+Several of these raids have resulted in lawsuits against law enforcement agencies and their agents, many of which are currently pending.
+Tennessee is unique in that THCa is explicitly listed as an allowed hemp-derived cannabinoid, and defense attorneys have successfully had prosecutions overturned due to post-decarboxylation testing of post-harvest plant material.
+There is not a clear current consensus, as far as case law goes, on a state or national level.